 CBD merchant accounts are still difficult for CBD producers, merchants, and retailers to get, despite the passage of the 2018 Farm Bill, which legalized hemp and hemp-derived CBD with THC levels of no more than 0.3 percent.
 Why are payment service providers still wary about onboarding CBD merchants?
 The answer lies in the fact that CBD still exists in a legally gray area, which makes it a high-risk industry that can be subject to both regulatory intervention and card brand fines.
-But that doesn’t mean getting a CBD merchant account is impossible.
+Getting a CBD merchant account isn't impossible, but producers, merchants, and retailers may need to take extra steps to prove that they are operating in compliance.

 A Legally Gray Product